zjunlp/DeepKE/example/llm/LLMICL/README.md

     - `data_path` indicates the directory where in-context examples are stored, and the default is the `data` folder.

+# IE with Large Language Models

+We use the [EasyInstruct](https://github.com/zjunlp/EasyInstruct) tool, a user-friendly framework for instructing large language models, to complete this task.
+Please refer to [Chapter 1](./#Requirement,-Data-and-Configuration) for the environment and data.

 ## Run and Examples

 Once the parameters are set, you can directly run the `run.py`：